ankitects/anki/docs/build.md

 - You can see the output of successful commands by defining OUTPUT_SUCCESS=1
 - You can see what's triggering a rebuild of a target with e.g.
   `./ninja qt/anki -d explain`.
-- You can browse the build graph via `./ninja -- -t browse wheels`
+- You can browse the build graph via e.g. `./ninja -- -t browse wheels`
 - You can profile build performance with https://discourse.cmake.org/t/profiling-build-performance/2443/3.